Updated: Mar 14

 Avoid hyphens.
 This is not to say websites with hyphens don't do well, but it's possible that a hyphen could be triggered by a bot as a spam website.
 If you absolutely want to use a hyphen, use no more than one.

-.com websites are still the most widely recognized.
-If you can snag one of those, do it, and avoid the lower-quality (biz, info, name, etc.).
+.com websites are still the most widely recognized, and it's what people are used to seeing and typing.
+If you can snag a .com domain, do it, and avoid the lower-quality (biz, info, name, online, etc.).

 Don't stuff your domain with keywords.
 If you offer financial services, you don't want this: yourfinancialservicesandcpasolution.
-Not only is it cumbersome, but it would be considered spam.
+Not only is it cumbersome, but it could be considered spam.

 A lot of work goes into selecting a website domain name, and it should.
 This is your online brand and presence, and it reflects your business.
 Keep it professional and relevant and you should be set.